Lecrapouille/TimedPetriNetEditor/README.md

 TimedPetriNetEditor
 ```

-Or from the [Julia](https://github.com/JuliaLang/julia) REPL (this part is described in details
+Or directly from the [Julia](https://github.com/JuliaLang/julia) REPL (this part
-in the dedicated section of this document):
+is described in details in the dedicated section of this document):

 ```sh
 julia> include("src/julia/TimedPetriNetEditor.jl")
 counter (generic function with 1 method)